-While the document does not directly address Catholic law schools, it is clear that the legal academy plays a unique and vital role in imparting the Church’s social justice tradition.
+While the document did not directly address Catholic law schools, it is clear that the legal academy plays a unique and vital role in imparting the Church’s social justice tradition.
 Law teachers, law students, and lawyers are, by the very nature of their profession, inextricably involved in the creation and implementation of public policy.
 The study and teaching of law provides an ideal context in which to reflect on the lawyer’s role in “breaking down the barriers that obstruct God’s kingdom of justice and peace.”
 The years of law school study provide the student with a special opportunity to, not only learn the law, but to discover how the law is enriched by an understanding of the Church’s social message.
 The role and responsibility of the law teacher takes on an added urgency in the light of the Bishops’ words that the “sharing of our social tradition is a defining measure of Catholic education and formation.”